Nordic Capacity Calculation Methodology Project

 The Capacity Allocation and Congestion Management (CACM) guideline, which entered into force on August 14’th 2015, sets out European requirements for capacity calculation for the Day-ahead and Intraday market time frame.
 With its coordinated capacity calculation approach, and more accurate grid representation during the capacity allocation, the FB methodology is the preferred coordinated capacity calculation methodology in the CACM GL.
 A Coordinated Net Transfer Capacity (CNTC) approach may only be used if it can be demonstrated that the FB approach would not bring an added value compared to a CNTC approach.
 The CACM guideline requires all TSOs in each capacity calculation region to submit a proposal for a common coordinated capacity calculation methodology to the concerned regulatory authorities within the respective region no later than 10 months after the approval of the proposal for a capacity calculation region.

 Anticipating the requirements in the CACM GL, the Nordic TSOs initiated a Flow-Based (FB) pre-feasibility study in November 2012.
 The purpose was to investigate technical feasibility and potential benefits of an FB capacity calculation and allocation for the Nordic region.
 The study provided sufficient comfort for the TSOs to initiate a feasibility study in which to develop an FB methodology and a prototype tool for the Nordics, and to start preliminary market experimentations.
-In October 2015, the FB project entered a new phase as the prototype tool went into sufficient maturity to start continuous market simulations.

 This site aims at providing relevant information to stakeholders affected by a change in the capacity calculation methodology.